ewr/es-import-tsv/README.md

 # es-import-tsv

 Simple example of creating a pipeline that reads in a TSV file, does some basic cleaning, and indexes the results into Elasticsearch.
+The actual code is in [scripts/import_tsv.coffee](scripts/import_tsv.coffee), but Coffeescript isn't required to run the compiled JS code.

 Installation: